 AMD Navi performance

-The first AMD Navi graphics cards are rumoured to be launching alongside the Ryzen 3000 series CPUs on July 7 this year – 7nm CPU and 7nm GPU, 7/7, get it?
-That would be following a combined announcement at Computex in late May/early June.
+There was earlier speculation the Navi cards would launch alongside the Ryzen 3000 series CPUs on July 7 this year – 7nm CPU and 7nm GPU, 7/7, get it?
+That would be following a combined announcement at Computex and E3 in late May/early June.
+The Taipei show could still hold a lot more details of the upcoming GPU generation, though it’s looking ever more likely that AMD will focus on the Zen 2 CPUs at Computex and leave the Navi announcements for E3 with the recently announced Next Horizon Gaming event on Monday May 27.

-And that slight launch offset makes a lot of sense.
-Asking TSMC to create that much 7nm silicon by the middle of this year would be a tall order, especially after its recent manufacturing fails.
-I’d expect AMD would likely prioritise the Ryzen 3000 CPUs over Navi, so we may just get a few of the top 7nm GPUs for the touted July 7 launch, and a longer wait for volume Navi production.
+And that launch offset would make a lot more sense.
+Asking TSMC to create that much 7nm silicon by the middle of this year would be a tall order, especially after its relatively recent manufacturing fails.
+I’d expect AMD would likely still prioritise the Ryzen 3000 CPUs over Navi, so we may just get a few of the top 7nm GPUs for the touted July 7 launch, and a longer wait for volume Navi production.

 It’s not yet confirmed whether team red will opt for the RX 600-series nomenclature, or name the cards RX Navi, like it did with the AMD Vega architecture.
 There have even been some rumours AMD could try one-upping Nvidia and call the new cards the RX 3080, etc. But that might be setting itself up for a fall…